dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 c.
 If less than 5 neurons (out of your 10 followed) vote at all, your neuron will not cast any vote

-This should be considered when choosing to follow multiple neurons on a topic and why following odd number of neurons may be better than even numbers.
+This should be considered when choosing to follow multiple neurons on a topic and why following an odd number of neurons may be better than even numbers.
 :::

 Additionally, neurons may also define a catch-all follow rule which is triggered for proposals with topics for which no other explicit follow rule has been defined.